zxynj/zxynj-personal-website/content/project/Midterm_Election_Simulation_wb.md

 ## R code and other files:

-Please find them in the [GitHub repository](https://github.com/zxynj/R-shiny---Midterm-Election-Simulation-Project).
+Please find files in the [GitHub repository](https://github.com/zxynj/R-shiny---Midterm-Election-Simulation-Project).